Twentysix26/Red-Docs/red/red_install_windows.md

 Consult the [Getting started](/Red-Docs/red_getting_started/) page for a practical guide on familiarizing yourself with Red.

-{% include tip.html content="<br/>Starting Red with **startRedLoop.bat** will make it so it automatically restarts in case of critical errors, such as networking issues." type="info" %}
+{% include tip.html content="<br/>The launcher will create 2 batch files: **start_red.bat** and **start_red_autostart.bat**.
+You can use those to start
+Red directly without passing through the launcher." type="info" %}

 ### Updates

-To update Red, simply run as admin **update.bat**
+Keep Red and its requirements up to date by occasionally running the update option from the launcher.